 - Pop your pan back in the oven under the broiler.
 DO NOT walk away.
 Keep a close eye on your marshmallows as they brown.
 Once you have achieved peak roastiness, remove your brownies from the oven to cool.
 Don't worry if there's a bit of smoke.
 If you've kept your eye on things the whole time, you'll be fine.

 - Let those brownies sit there until they're completely cool.
 Use a damp, sharp knife to cut them into 15 squares.
-Do your very best not to wolf them all down in five minutes.

 Keywords: Chocolate, Marshmallow, Brownies